QuantiusBenignus/blurt/README.md

 It is confirmed to work under version 43 of the GNOME shell (the current version on my Linux system).

-**UPDATE: GNOME SHELL version 45 is now supported with the code from the gshell_45 branch.
-Check it out from there or grab the dedicated zip archive from the main branch.
-Alternatively, it can be directly installed from the [GNOME extensions website](https://extensions.gnome.org/extension/6742/blurt/), but in all cases, please, do not forget to get the *wsi* script from this repository!**
+**UPDATE: GNOME SHELL version 45 is now supported (gshell_45 branch).
+Check it out from there or grab the zip archive from the main branch.
+It can also be installed directly from the [GNOME extensions website](https://extensions.gnome.org/extension/6742/blurt/), but in all cases, please, do not forget to get the *wsi* (or [netwsi](./NET_TRANSCRIBE.md)) script from this repository!**

 [**Now capable of transcribing over a network**](./NET_TRANSCRIBE.md) - speedier and recommended.